quarkusio/quarkusio.github.io/foundation-faq.md

 ## What does the move consist of exactly?

-The move consists of donating intellectual property owned by Red Hat and related to Quarkus projects.
+    The move consists of donating Quarkus-related intellectual property owned by Red Hat.
 The donated intellectual property includes in particular:

  * the Quarkus trademark